Basic Linux Commands

 Displaying file contents (

-cat command is used to print the contents of one or more files and to merge (concatenate) files by appending the contents of one file to the end of another file.
+command prints the contents of one or more files and merge (concatenate) files by appending one file’s contents to the end of another file

 To display the contents of a file on the screen, pass the file name to

 command is used to update the timestamps on existing files and directories as well as to create new, empty files.

 To create a file , specify the file name as an argument:

 touch will change the file’s last access and modification times to the current time.

 Creating directories (

 In Linux, you can create new directories (also known as folders) using the